kubeshop/kusk-gateway/docs/customresources/envoyfleet.md

 This resource defines the EnvoyFleet, which is the implementation of the gateway in Kubernetes based on Envoy Proxy.

-Once the resource manifest is deployed to Kubernetes, it is used by Kusk Gateway Manager to setup K8s Envoy Proxy **Deployment**, **ConfigMap** and **Service**.
+Once the resource manifest is deployed to Kubernetes, it is used by Kusk Gateway Manager to set up K8s Envoy Proxy **Deployment**, **ConfigMap** and **Service**.

 The **ConfigMap** config bootstraps Envoy Proxy to connect to the [XDS](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) service of the KGW Manager to retrieve the configuration.
-In its initial state there is a minimal configuration, you have to deploy API or StaticRoute resource to setup the routing.
+In its initial state there is a minimal configuration, you have to deploy API or StaticRoute resource to set up the routing.

 If the Custom Resource is uninstalled, the Manager deletes the created K8s resources.

 You can deploy multiple Envoy Fleets and thus have multiple Gateways available.

-Once the fleet is deployed, it **status** field shows the success of the process (Deployed, Failed), so it can be shown with ```kubectl describe envoyfleet``` command.
+Once the fleet is deployed, its **status** field shows the success of the process (Deployed, Failed), so it can be shown with ```kubectl describe envoyfleet``` command.

 **Limitations**: